 The Arts Management Concentration offers a well-rounded education through coursework from the Department of Theatre and Dance, the Manderson Graduate School of Business, and the College of Communications and Information Sciences.

-In addition, students receive invaluable hands-on, practical work experience through a rotation of assistantships, including Assistant Business Manager, Box Office Manager, Marketing Manager, Marketing Coordinator, Education, and Outreach Manager, and Education and Outreach Coordinator!
+In addition, students receive invaluable hands-on, practical work experience through a rotation of assistantships, including Assistant Business Manager, Ticket Office Manager, Marketing Manager, Marketing Coordinator, Social Media Manager, Education and Outreach Manager, and Education and Outreach Coordinator!
 These assistantships enhance the students’ professional experiences in all aspects of arts management, making them desirable to arts organizations and corporate employers.

 Enrollment into this program is capped at six per year.
 However, assistantship awards are limited to a maximum of two per year.
 Admission to the program and assistantships are awarded based on a portfolio review, interview, and acceptance into The University of Alabama Graduate School.
 Portfolios may be uploaded as part of the University application process or sent directly to the program director.